Smartling/api-docs/README.md

 **TIP:** you can open `swagger-editor`, documentation and `swagger-ui` in parallel
 6. Once you finish with the changes you can run tests using: `npm test`
 7. Share your changes with the rest of the world by pushing to GitHub :smile:

+### Stale reviews for branches and PR
+Our current build procedure doesn't clean up old review files for the previous branches and pull requests.
+As the result we may have dozens or hundreds of preview folders for those obsolete branches.

+Here is the sequence of instructions to clean up all previews.

+1. Switch for `gh-pages` git branch with all published content.

+   `git checkout gh-pages`

+2. Delete all previews.

+   `rm -rf ./preview/*`

+3. Commit the changes

+   `git commit -am "Clean up contents of branch and pull requests previews"`

+4. Push the changes

+   `git push`

+**NOTE:** these commands will delete all preview branches and pull requests.
+If some of the reviews are still needed then one has to manually rerun build for those branches/PRs.